 OUR IMMIGRATION ATTORNEYS CAN HELP YOU GET A BOND

 To get a bond, an Immigration Judge will determine whether or not a person is eligible.
 Certain people are not eligible for a bond.
 For example, people who self-surrendered at a port-of-entry and are classified as arriving aliens will not be eligible for bond.
 People with prior deportations will not usually be eligible for bond.
 People who have committed certain crimes (such as drug crimes) will not be eligible for bond.
 Please see below for more information about crimes and bond eligibility.
 Each case is unique.
 It is extremely important to speak with one of our immigration attorneys as soon as possible if a loved one is detained.
-If a person does qualify for bond, the Immigration Judge will next consider two questions:

 If the Judge feels that the person might be a danger or a flight risk, the Judge will deny bond.
 The Judge is free to consider any evidence available to them to determine flight risk or danger.
 This means that the Judge will look at all past arrests, police reports, and prior immigration history.